Yinka09/Croissant/README.md

-This is simple multipage website.
+This is simple static multipage website utilising SEO.